HAYDARKILIC/data_vis_for_ai_research/README.md

 section that translates the lab's choices into guidance for your own work.

 ---

-## Contributing

-Pull requests are welcome — corrections, additional exercises, alternative datasets, or translations.
-See [`CONTRIBUTING.md`](CONTRIBUTING.md) for the workflow.

 ## License

 The course materials are released under the MIT License (see [`LICENSE`](LICENSE)).